 Log Management Policies

-Alert Logic allows you to create four types of Log Management policies.
+Alert Logic allows you to create four types of Log Management policies in the Alert Logic console.
 These policies dictate how Alert Logic collects log messages, and allows you to reuse this common configuration for several log sources of the same type.

 - Flat File policy: Allows you to collect flat file messages.
 This is a common log message format for web servers and other server software.
 For more information about Flat File policies, see Log Management Flat File Policy.